n0psn0ps/n0psn0ps.github.io/_posts/2025-08-02-A Gentle Introduction to LLDB for iOS Reversing.md

 () $R0 = {}
 ```

-We can then validate that the Int type was changed.
+We can then validate that the Ints value was changed.

 ```swift
 (lldb) frame v debugA